aws/aws-iot-device-sdk-python-v2/documents/MIGRATION_GUIDE.md

 The v1 SDK uses `AWSIoTPythonSDK.core` custom logger for logging.

-The v2 SDK uses a standard  [logging facility](https://docs.python.org/3/howto/logging.html).
+The v2 SDK uses  the logging facility provided by the [crt-io](https://awslabs.github.io/aws-crt-python/api/io.html)

 #### Example of using logging in the v1 SDK